Review

 Current Shortlist

 • Studio allows Capezio?
 Get the Capezio Ultra Soft Transition.
-It's the cleanest return path of any tights I'd recommend, Capezio direct treats unopened tights more forgivingly than the other sellers.
+It's the cleanest return path of any tights I'd recommend, because Capezio direct treats unopened tights more forgivingly than the other sellers.
 Adult and child sizes both available.

 • Want the most comfortable waistband and don't care about price?
 Bloch Contoursoft.
 Extra spandex and a wide knit waistband.
 But Bloch direct treats tights as non-returnable unless they're faulty, so size carefully on the first pair, or buy from a retailer with friendlier rules.